Murdoch Scandal Still Making News

-After just three years as editor of News of the World, Brooks admitted to paying the police for news information.
-Two years later, accusations arose that the company had hacked Prince William’s voicemail, and in 2006 Clive Goodman and Glenn Mulcaire were arrested in connected with these claims.
-They served four and six months respectively–Mulcaire admitted to five more counts of voicemail interception.
+After just three years as editor of News of the World, Rebekah Brooks admitted to paying the police for news information.
+While not technically legal, this practice is no doubt common.
+Two years later, accusations arose that the company had hacked Prince William’s voicemail, resulting in the 2006 arrest of Clive Goodman and Glenn Mulcaire..
+They served four and six months respectively.
+Mulcaire admitted to five more counts of voicemail interception.

 At the end of 2007, James Murdoch became CEO of News Corp’s European and Asian sectors, and the next year he admitted to paying Gordon Taylor £700,000 over claims of phone hacking.
 In June of 2009, Rebekah Brooks became the general CEO of News International.
 In July, it was revealed that reporters hacked celebrity phones with the knowledge of senior news staff between the years 2003 and 2007, while Andy Coulson was editor.
 He resigned as communications chief in 2010.

 In early July, some voicemails were deleted from murder victim Milly Dowler’s voicemail.
-This action led police and family to believe Dowler might still be alive, but in reality her phone had been hacked.
-News Corporation decided to close the News of the World operation on July 7.
+This action led police and family to believe Dowler might still be alive.
+In reality her phone had been hacked.
+News Corporation decided to close the News of the World operation on July 7 2011.
 On July 8, Andy Coulson was arrested for accusations of corruption and phone interception, but spent only nine hours at the police station before being bailed out until October 2011.

-Murdoch will not claim responsibility for the content of his news publications, claiming News of the World was “just 1%” of the business he owned.
+Murdoch never claimed responsibility for the content of his news publications, much less for this scandal, claiming News of the World was “just 1%” of the business he owned.

 code in the box below to your website.